Annoying Things Flight Instructors Do

 Not Talking Enough

 If too much talking is bad, not talking at all is even worse.
 Students need feedback.
-Similarly, when an instructor says nothing more than "good job," the student loses confidence in his evaluating authority.
+Similarly, when an instructor says nothing more than "good job," the student loses confidence in their evaluating authority.
 If an instructor stops providing feedback as soon as the minimum standards are met, beware.

 We learn from mistakes, so the overprotective instructor doesn't do a student any favors.
 The flight student that is never allowed to make any mistakes is almost guaranteed to make mistakes on a solo flight.

-If an instructor really wants to get a good idea of what mistakes you make and how well (or not well) you recover from them, he'll need to let you screw up a few times - all within the margins of safety, of course.
+If an instructor really wants to get a good idea of what mistakes you make and how well (or not well) you recover from them, they'll need to let you screw up a few times - all within the margins of safety, of course.

 Riding the Controls